 Tina owns a restaurant.
 Her goal is to establish brand recognition for her restaurant by posting five times a week and gaining 1,000 followers in six months.
 Tina does not have the time or knowledge to do it herself, so she decides to delegate her Facebook marketing strategy to a digital marketing company.
-Her total monthly budget is $900 with $500 going to the digital marketing company she has hired, $300 going to page like ads, and $100 going to boosted posts so her followers will see more of her posts.
+Her total monthly budget is $900 with $500 going to the digital marketing company she has hired, $300 going to page like ads, and $100 allotted for the boosted posts so her followers will see more of her posts.

-4. Plan engaging content:
+4. Plan engaging content

 Now that you have your goals and target audience in mind and your budget planned, it’s time to begin drafting content to post on your Facebook page.

-It’s a good idea to include an image, video, or gif with every single post you make.
+It’s a good idea to include an image, infographic, video, or gif with every single post you make.

 When selecting images and videos for your posts, remember these simple tips: